Homestead Exemption FAQs

 How do I apply for exemptions?

 Exemption applications can be downloaded from here.
-Applications are also available through the CCAD Customer Service department and may be picked up between 8:00AM and 4:00PM, M-F. You may have an application mailed to you by calling our Customer Service Department at (469) 742-9200.
+Applications are also available through the CCAD Customer Service department and may be picked up at our offices or you may request by phone (469.742.9200) that one be mailed to you.
+Our offices are open Monday through Friday, from 8am to 4pm.

 When should I file an application for a homestead exemption?